What it is

 Brown Rot overwinters on mummified fruit, twigs, and in the fissured bark of the tree itself.
-In the Spring it infects vulnerable parts of the tree, most usually the buds early in the Spring and later in the season, the fruit as it ripens.
-It can travel back a few inches as well infecting more of the tree.
+In the Spring it infects vulnerable parts of the tree, most usually the buds early on, and later in the season it infects the fruit as it ripens.
+It can travel back multiple inches in the branches as well infecting even more of the tree.

 Remove all diseased fruit and 6″-8″ of the adjoining stem from the tree as early as possible.
 Keep the underneath of the trees as clear of fallen fruit as is feasible.
 Compost applied to the base of the trees has been shown to help with disease control as well, presumably due to microbial competition.
 Burgundy Mixture or Bordeaux Mixture has also been found to be effective if sprayed during dormancy.

 In-Season Spray Treatment